sudo-project/sudo/INSTALL.md

     --with-logincap
         This adds support for login classes specified in `/etc/login.conf`.
-        It is enabled by default on BSD/OS, Darwin, FreeBSD, OpenBSD and NetBSD (where available).
+        It is enabled by default on BSD/OS, Darwin, FreeBSD, OpenBSD, and NetBSD (where available).
 By default, a login class is not applied unless the "use_loginclass" option is defined in sudoers or the user specifies a class on the command line.